ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 {:proc_naming=>{:duplicate=>"There is already a persistent resource with id `http://data.bioontology.org/ontologies/BIBLIOTEK-O/submissions/2`"}}
 ```

-...you need to manually delete the corresponding orphan graph entries from the triple store, as follows.
+... you need to manually delete the corresponding orphan graph entries from the triple store, as follows.

-### Check for the orphan records:
+### Check for the orphan records

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>